ryantk/crafty/README.md

 TODO
 ====

-  * fix some issues with some items returning wrong items
+  * vertical dividing lines for crafting table display
-  * console spacing not perfect
+  * more awesome